Jimver/prettypercentiles/README.md

 These define where and which column to get and an optional preprocessing function to run it through

+### `hgrm_map`

+A dict which maps the above columns to labels in your plot.
+The key is the label in the plot and the value is the file name to the hdrhistogram output.

 ### `label_map`

 A dict which maps the above columns to labels in your plot.
 The key is the label in the plot and the value is the [tuple](<#`tuple`-of-`(csv-filename,-column-name,-preprocessing-function)`>)